Similes for Confident with Explanation and Examples

 Examples:

-1. She moved forward as confident as a climber near the summit, and she refused to stop.
+1. She moved forward as confidently as a climber near the summit, and she refused to stop.

 2. He answered as confident as a mountaineer close to the peak, although the journey was hard.